Jake Blumencranz to Newsmax: Trump Set Tone in Mamdani Meeting

-President Donald Trump established a clear upper hand in his Oval Office meeting with New York City Mayor-elect Zohran Mamdani, while positioning himself to work with the incoming mayor while also protecting federal and state interests, New York State Assemblyman Jake Blumencranz told Newsmax on Saturday.
+President Donald Trump established a clear upper hand in his Oval Office meeting with New York City Mayor-elect Zohran Mamdani, while positioning himself to work with the incoming mayor while also protecting federal and state interests, New York State Assembly Member Jake Blumencranz told Newsmax on Saturday.

 "Any executive in a place like President Trump needs to understand his enemy," Blumencranz, a Republican serving with Mamdani in the state Assembly, said on Newsmax's "The Count."